Scrum Master Interview Questions & Agile Scrum Interview Questions and Answers

 In this article, we will focus on the common and frequently asked questions for agile scrum and scrum master interviews.

-Basic Scrum Master Interview Questions & Agile Scrum Interview Questions
+Basic Scrum Master Interview Questions & Agile Scrum Interview Questions and Answers

 Below are some of the frequently asked questions.

-1. What is Agile ?
+1. What is Agile?
 Give a Brief Description.

 Agile is a set of management practices and approaches that encourage “just-in-time” production in software development.